-- Healthy Food allowance to cover all meals eaten alongside residents of Coyote House when on duty.
+- All meals eaten alongside residents of Coyote House when on duty.

 Employee Retirement Benefits

-- Three percent employer paid contribution into a defined contribution program with Vanguard (must work for 2 years to be fully vested with the retirement benefits)
+- Three percent employer paid contribution into a defined contribution program with Vanguard (employees eligible after 2 years of employment)

 Paid Leaves & Other Benefits

-- Up to eighteen days of paid Vacation (expected to be in December and late August).
+- Up to twelve days of paid Vacation (expected to be in December and late August).

 - Four sick days per year